Dakota808/Dakota808.github.io/Project_3/HW3blog.md

 ### Node.java <br>
 <p>
-Within the Node class from java is simple and easy to understand the what this does is simple intalize the node pointer which will hold type ,which many would wonder what does mean well that is simple to explain but we need to also note that the C# will also use the value type in there function.
+ The Node class from java is simple and easy to understand.
+But does (T) in the class header mean?Simple it intalizes the node pointer which will hold type.
 </p>
 <p>
 So (T) is a class type which in this case can hold class type objects such as strings, integers, or object types.
 From this case we use the nodes as pointers to integers.